Harish-Chandra pairs in the Verlinde category in positive characteristic: Inverse Functor for Harish-Chandra pairs: construction via duality

-This functor also exists if $M_{1}$ isn't a $H^{\circ}$-module in $\Ver_{p}$ but in the ind-completion instead.
+This functor makes sense if $M_{1}$ is a left $H^{\circ}$-module in $\Ver_{p}^{\ind}$ as well.
 In this case, the internal Hom gives us a pro-object.
 This is because the internal Hom sends an inductive system in $M_{1}$ to the dualized projective system, which can be seen from the universal property defining the functor.
 Additionally, because $\Ver_{p}$ is semisimple and ind-objects are merely infinite direct sums, it also works if $M_{2}$ is an ind-object rather than an object of finite length in $\Ver_{p}$.

 The reason to bring up this piece of machinery is the following fact: